YerkoPalma/choo-tts/README.md

 ### `tts:voices-changed` | `tts.events.VOICES_CHANGED`
 Set this event to handle every change on the availaible voices.

+### `tts:set-voice` | `tts.events.SET_VOICE`
+Set the voice you want passing a string with the name of the voice.
+Use this event if you are sure of the name of the voice and that the voice is present in the client, otherwise it will throw.
+If you are unsure of the name, directly select the voice object from the `state.tts.voices` array.

 ## API
 ### `tts = require('choo-tts')`
 Load the plugin and populate a `tts` object to the state.